Katalyst99/Algo-in-C/README.md

 ## 27. Longest Common Prefix:
 * The algorithm has many real-world applications, including text processing applications, such as search engines, where it can be used to compare and match strings.

+## 28. Next Permutation:
+* The algorithm has many real-world applications, including cryptography, where the algo can be used to generate keys for encryption and decryption.